TencentBlueKing/bk-lesscode/lib/client/src/components/help-doc-detail/docs/en/mobile-page.md

 ## Advanced Component Introduction

 To further enhance developer efficiency, LessCode provides a series of advanced components.
-These components are highly reusable in common business scenarios, enabling developers to quickly build high-quality apps.
+These components are highly reusable in common business scenarios, enabling developers to quickly build high-quality APPs.

 ### A Powerful Tool for Rapid H5 Construction: LessCode-H5 Container Component